 - In partnership with Cody Rouge Community Action Alliance, Huntington proudly provided support for the COVID-19 Response Initiative to assist small businesses that were adversely impacted by the global pandemic.
 The funds were used to support graduates of the Prosperous Detroit & Cody Rouge Entrepreneur Training Program in a virtual pitch competition.
 A Huntington colleague served as a judge to provide advice and assist in scoring each finalist.
-Huntington continues to support the Warrendale-Cody Rouge Neighborhood as part of a $10 million, 5-year investment and commitment to the Strategic Neighborhood Fund.
+Huntington continues to support the Warrendale-Cody Rouge Neighborhood as part of a $10 million, 5-year investment and commitment to the City of Detroit Strategic Neighborhood Fund.

 - In Wisconsin, partnerships with microlenders include Wisconsin Women’s Business Initiative Corp.
 (WWBIC), Legacy Resource Center and First American Capital Corporation.
-Support includes microloans for minority and women owned businesses as well as loans to Native American small business clients.
+Support includes microloans for diverse and women owned businesses as well as loans to Native American small business clients.

-- Metropolitan Consortium of Community Developers’ "Open to Business" program provides technical assistance and access to capital for low wealth and Black, Latino, and minority communities to advance economic opportunities, start/grow small businesses, and promote job creation in the region.
+- Metropolitan Consortium of Community Developers’ "Open to Business" program provides technical assistance and access to capital for low wealth and Black, Latino, and diverse communities to advance economic opportunities, start/grow small businesses, and promote job creation in the region.
 Huntington assists the organization in its mission to serve the seven county Metro area that includes Minneapolis, St. Paul and 141 suburban communities.

 - In partnership with the Indianapolis Black Chamber and others, colleagues helped develop, prepare, and present a webinar for Black-owned small businesses.
-'Resiliency in Tough Times: Tools to Recover' was designed to help small minority-owned businesses recover and survive the pandemic.
+'Resiliency in Tough Times: Tools to Recover' was designed to help small diversely-owned businesses recover and survive the pandemic.

 Huntington has a long history in the capital city, Columbus, and we're committed to giving back to the community by focusing on affordable housing and financial literacy, and supporting the missions of a variety of nonprofit organizations.

 Pelotonia is one cause that we're especially passionate about.
 Every single dollar raised from this annual road race goes to fight against cancer.
 Since 2008, Team Huntington has raised more than $33 million dollars for cancer research.